 Student Leadership Johns Creek was created in 2012 as a result of the success of Leadership Johns Creek.
 Student Leadership Johns Creek is a collaborative effort of our business and civic community to provide leadership training to our local youth.

 Student Leadership Johns Creek is a program for emerging leaders in their sophomore and junior years.
 Students apply in December of their freshman or sophomore years for the two-year program.
-Applicants are accepted from Centennial, Chattahoochee, Johns Creek and Northview high schools and Innovation Academy*. (* do not need to be a resident of Johns Creek)
+Applicants are accepted from Centennial, Chattahoochee, Johns Creek, Innovation Academy and Northview high schools and Innovation Academy*. (* do not need to be a resident of Johns Creek)

 The program is run by an advisory council under the board of directorship of Leadership Johns Creek, a 501c3 non-profit in collaboration with Fulton County Schools.